 AngularJS was named as AngularJS because of the angular brackets in HTML tags.
 The project was designed to make HTML more dynamic and data-friendly, and hence the developers decided to name it after the angular brackets in HTML.

 The article covers all the important concepts of AngularJS architecture.
 This is a good head-start to understanding the working of various elements of your AngularJS application.
-The next step is to create a fully functional multi-controller AngularJS application which fetches data from backend as well.
+The next step is to create a fully functional multi-controller AngularJS application that fetches data from backend as well.
 This would get you good hand-on practice on the concepts of AngularJS.

 This is a guide to the AngularJS Architecture.
-Here we discuss the architecture, MVC in angularjs and Conceptual Overview.
+Here we discuss the architecture, MVC in angularJS, and Conceptual Overview.
 You can also go through our other suggested articles to learn more –